A work in progress

 The angel Gabriel was assignedWith plumed wings flew down to a Virgin Blest,

 To a town by the name of Nazareth,Where words awaited passed from breath,

-The Messiah announced to the Virgin Mary:
+He announced the Messiah to the Virgin Mary:

 That the Son of God she'd conceive and carry.